 All suppliers need to fulfil their balancing obligations.
-The process of balancing does not, however, seem to be a concern of suppliers, even new entrant suppliers, since they generally simply employ BRPs to handle the function.
-If they do it themselves it is normally because they are expert in balancing issues, in which case they do not have any difficulties.
+The process of balancing does not, however, seem to be a concern of most suppliers, even new entrant suppliers, since they generally simply employ BRPs to handle the function.
+If they do it themselves it is normally because they are expert in balancing issues, in which case they do not have any difficulties technically.
+What is a significant issue for these 'own BRP' suppliers though is inconsistency between the Nordic markets.
+More specifically for a company that wants to be its own BRP in multiple Nordic markets, the process and costs of handling imbalance is considered very different in each market.
+It is suggested that balancing processes and costs (there is a need to harmonize the incentive to be in balance in the Nordics) should be more consistent.

-$^{^{}m 45}$ Under the wholesale model, the supplier of last resort obligation will be removed.
+$^{50}$ Under the wholesale model, the supplier of last resort obligation will be removed.

-46 DSO is obliged to supply residential customers.
+&lt;sup>51 DSO is obliged to supply residential customers.
 DSO can use a supplier, but is obliged to inform the customer after a few weeks that they need to find a competitive supplier.
 If the incumbent supplier goes out of business the regulator has the task to find a new incumbent (obligated) supplier: supplier with largest market share in the distribution area.

-47 DSO is not allowed to give the customer to their associated incumbent supplier.
+&lt;sup>52 DSO is not allowed to give the customer to their associated incumbent supplier.
 Price is deliberately high and progressively becomes higher over time (decided by DSO within regulated limits) to encourage choice.
 Have to remind customer at regular intervals that they should choose a competitive tariff.